 Do you know your Heart Rate?
 Let us know if you do, or if you never gave it a thought…

 ∗Note: it is important to discuss your plans with your doctor prior to beginning an exercise program, so they can be sure your goals are right for you.
-You should also ask your doctor any questions you may have about your health.
+You should always ask your doctor any questions you may have about your health.